Zabaniyah: Cultural interpretation

-Similarities with other religion
+Similarities with other religions

 The idea of punishing angels appears in earlier Abrahamic literature.
 In the Hebrew Bible, God sents punishing angels to smite enemies (for example, Exodus 12:23).
 According to the Apocalypse of Paul, an angel casts the sinners into hell.
 In hell, such angels inflict pain on the inmates with iron hooks.

 The Book of Enoch mentions punishing angels called satans who act as God's executioners on both sinful humans and fallen angels.
 The Apocalypse of Peter also mentions angels torturing the sinners in a place of punishment.

+Like the Zabaniyah, who torture the inhabitants of hell according to divine decree, the Hell Wardens in Buddhism carry out punishment in accordance with karmic law.
+Yama, the judge who assignes people to hell and commands the tormentors, bears resemblances to Malik, the leader of the Zabaniyah.